 Ask your pediatrician to use WHO charts for your baby's development, even if you are not breast feeding your baby, you will see his weight percentiles, compared to those who were breast fed.

-For baby growth spurts times visit Infant Growth Spurts.
+For your baby's growth spurts times visit infants growing in spurts.

 Acknowledgment and Reference: WHO, The World Health Organization.

 The calculator provides your baby's weight percentile based on age.